Ergodic SDEs on submanifolds and related numerical sampling schemes: Numerical scheme sampling the conditional measure on

-Before concluding, let us point out that Theorem~\ref{thm-mu1-mu2} in Section~\ref{sec-process-n-rn} and the approach used in the above proof allow us to study other numerical schemes on $\Sigma$ as well.
-As an example, we consider the projection from $\mathbb{R}^d$ to $\Sigma$ along the geodesic curves defined by the metric $g$ in (\ref{ip-a}).

-Let $\mathrm{d}$ be the distance function on $\mathbb{R}^d$ induced by the metric $g$ in (\ref{ip-a}), i.e., the distance on the Riemannian manifold $\mathcal{M}=(\mathbb{R}^d, g)$ in Section~\ref{sec-notations}.
+Before concluding, let us point out that the approach used in the above proof allows us to study other numerical schemes on $\Sigma$ as well.
+As an example, we consider the projection from $\mathbb{R}^d$ to $\Sigma$ along geodesic curves (instead of using the flow map \eqref{phi-map}--\eqref{theta-map}) defined by the metric $g=a^{-1}$ in (\ref{ip-a-intro}), i.e., the metric on $\mathcal{M}=(\mathbb{R}^d, g)$.
+Let $\mathrm{d}$ be the distance function on $\mathbb{R}^d$ induced by the metric $g$ in (\ref{ip-a-intro}).
 We introduce the projection function